Community & Economic Development

 CED accomplishes its mission in the following ways:

-- CED acts as an idea center within city government to plan, develop recommendations, deliver services, and measure and openly communicate the impacts of city investments to residents;
+- Acting as an idea center within city government to plan, develop recommendations, deliver services, and measure and openly communicate the impacts of city investments to residents;

-- CED provides financial support to youth, urban housing, and blight reduction initiatives by leveraging current federal funding sources;
+- Providing financial support to youth, urban housing, and blight reduction initiatives by leveraging current federal funding sources;

-- CED serves as a convener of diverse stakeholders and acts as a catalyst for strategic planning and collective decision-making; and
+- Serving as a convener of diverse stakeholders and acting as a catalyst for strategic planning and collective decision-making; and

-- CED uses geographic, demographic and economic data to drive and support community development objectives.
+- Using geographic, demographic and economic data to drive and support community development objectives.